gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 * <span style="font-size:.8em">**Developer = Government Contractor**</span>

-The following concepts are an excerpt from a presentation given by Dr. Jeff Boleng, Senior Advisor of Software Acquisitions to HON Ellen Lord, Secretary of Defense for Acquisitions and Sustainment (A&S):
+The following concepts are an excerpt from a presentation given by Dr. Jeff Boleng who previous served as the Senior Advisor of Software Acquisitions to HON Ellen Lord, Secretary of Defense for Acquisitions and Sustainment (A&S):

 >_...A marionette is a way to visualize the relationship between a Program Manager (PM), the Contract and a Developer. _